Adagio - Tempo Marking - Translates to "slowly" and is a tempo between 66 and 76 beats per

 Dolce - Style Marking - Translates to "sweetly."

 Dotted Note - Musical Symbol - An addition to a rhythmic value that instructs the musician

 to add half of the value of the note to the end of the note.
 As an example, a whole note gets four beats.

 When the dot is added to a whole note, the musician should add another two beats (half the value of the

 Downbeat - Music Theory - A downbeat is where the primary beats of the music occur.

-Duet - Ensemble - An ensemble comprised of two musicians.
+Duet - Ensemble - A duet is a musical ensemble comprised of two musicians.
 It can also refer to

 Dynamics - Dynamic Marking - Tells the musician how loud or soft notes should be played.

 Ensemble - Ensemble - A term for a group of musicians.